aeugenegray/xmrig-autoscript/README.md

 ./xmrig-ubuntu-1.sh

-### Inline

-sudo yum -y update && sudo yum install -y centos-release-scl epel-release tmux git expect && git clone https://github.com/aeugenegray/xmrig-autoscript.git && cd xmrig-autoscript && chmod +x xmrig-centos-1.sh && chmod +x expect-2.sh && ./xmrig-centos-1.sh

-**1st 120 Seconds of mining are donated for development purposes.
-No other donations.**
+**1st 120 Seconds of mining are donated for development purposes.**

 #### Stay Thirsy My Friends